MP: Woman thrashed, forced to walk with boy on shoulders by in-laws | Law-Order

 The woman, who married a man from Banskhedi villagetwo years ago, had separated from him due to some dispute andand was living with another man in Sanai, the SP said.

-On February 9, when she was alone, her estrangedhusband, some members of his family and the boy arrived andand allegedly beat her up, he said.
+On February 9, when she was alone, some members of her estranged husband's family and the boy turned up and andallegedly beat her up, he said.

 They also forced the woman to walk for three km withthe boy on her shoulders, the SP said.

-Based on a complaint lodged by the woman at Sirsipolice station, the police arrested three of the accused andsearch for an absconding person was underway, he said.
+Based on a complaint lodged by the woman at Sirsipolice station, the police arrested five of the eight accused,he said.

 State Congress chief Kamal Nath claimed the woman waspregnant, and said what happened was against humanity.